 - When you manage remote workers, you have a lot less insight into how work is getting done.
 Again, this means you need to be especially explicit about your expectations.
 Employees must know what’s expected of them at all times, including if you’re concerned about hours logged or if you’re simply interested in the end product (regardless of time spent).

 - Even remote teams can implement some rules about how work is done.
 Some virtual companies insist on employees working from an office or offer to pay for a coworking space if the employee chooses to work from one.
 This works well to provide a distraction-free work environment.

 - To avoid problems, it’s helpful to have a quantitative way to evaluate a remote worker’s contributions.
 This way, if you’re in any way unhappy with the work, you can explain exactly why.
 This will make it clearer for the worker, and it helps get that employee up to speed about expectations as quickly as possible.

-5. Lack of Trust and Cohesion within Your Team
+5. Lack of trust and cohesion within your team

-With a remote team, you don’t have that same advantage, and that can lead to diminished trust and cohesion—between you and your employees and even between the team members themselves.
+With a remote team, you don’t have that same advantage, and that can lead to diminished trust and cohesion between you and your employees and even between the team members themselves.

 - Remote managers must be comfortable trusting their employees and giving them a lot of freedom.

-If you’re prone to micromanage, you might never feel comfortable with the inherent freedom remote workers have to complete projects at their own pace and according to their own working styles.
+If you’re prone to micromanaging, you might never feel comfortable with the inherent freedom remote workers have to complete projects at their own pace and according to their own working styles.

 - Put a premium on video conferences.
 Seeing each other’s faces is the next best thing to meeting in person.